hongxuchen/dotfiles/README.md

-> This repository contains my dotfiles settings for Linux(Debian Jessie) and Mac OSX(10.10).
+> This repository contains my dotfiles settings for Linux(Debian Jessie) and Mac OSX(10.10), also a bit FreeBSD(10.0).

 Installation
 ============